There are many terms used to describe approaches to health care that are outside the realm of conventional medicine.

 - Is there scientific evidence (not just personal stories) to back up the statements?
 Ask the manufacturer or the practitioner for scientific articles or the results of studies.
 They should be willing to share this information, if it exists.

 - How does the provider or manufacturer describe the treatment?
 The FDA advises that certain types of language may sound impressive but actually disguise a lack of science.
 Be wary of terminology such as "innovation," "quick cure," "miracle cure," "exclusive product," "new discovery," or "magical discovery."
 Watch out for claims of a "secret formula."
 If a therapy were a cure for a disease, it would be widely reported and prescribed or recommended.
 Legitimate scientists want to share their knowledge so that their peers can review their data.
 Be suspicious of phrases like "suppressed by government" or claims that the medical profession or research scientists have conspired to prevent a therapy from reaching the public.
-Finally, be wary of claims that something cures a wide range of unrelated diseases (for example, cancer, diabetes, and AIDS).
+Finally, be wary of claims that something cures a wide range of unrelated diseases (for example, cancer, type 2 diabetes, and AIDS).
 No product can treat every disease and condition.

-Are There Any Risks to Using CAM Treatments?
+Are There Risks to Using CAM Treatments?

 Yes, there can be risks, as with any medical therapy.
 These risks depend upon the specific CAM treatment.
 The following are general suggestions to help you learn about or minimize the risks.